JinA0218/JinA0218.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Visualization of learned parameters of DL stage. (a) Linear VRAIL contains the importance of each feature, (b) while Quadratic VRAIL contain the pairwise feature importance.
+    <strong>Visualization of learned parameters of DL stage.</strong> (a) Linear VRAIL contains the importance of each feature, (b) while Quadratic VRAIL contain the pairwise feature importance.
 </div>

 ---